-20.1 Please see the First Aid and Medical Provision Policy in the Medical Centre Handbook available on the School's website.
+20.1 Please see the First Aid and Medical Provision Policy available on the School's website and on the internal SharePoint.

 21.Gas Safety

 21.1 The requirement for maintenance (as required) and servicing (annually) will be carried out by contractors.
 In the event of an emergency involving gas, the relevant part of the Emergency Evacuation Procedures will be put into operation.